chryswoods/siremol.org/intro_to_mc/part2/intro.md

 # Introduction and Software

-First, you need to check if Sire is installed on your machine.
+We will be using the [Sire Molecular Simulation Framework](http://siremol.org) to run the simulations in this part of the workshop.
+Before we can start, we must first check to see whether Sire is already installed on your machine.
 To do this type;

 ```
 $SIRE/bin/python